songpoemHQ/songpoem.github.io/_pages/index.md

 why_songpoem_row:
   - title: "Support"
     excerpt: "We provide Lifelong Support maintain existing modules and future additions."
-  - title: "Clean Code"
+  - title: "Clean Code & Tests"
-    excerpt: "We follow standing coding practices to keep the code Clean and Modular."
+    excerpt: "We follow standing coding practices to keep the code Clean and Modular.
+We write **unit tests** and integration tests, maximum code coverage."
-  - title: "Tests"
+  - title: "Accelerators"
-    excerpt: "We write **unit tests** and integration tests, maximum code coverage."
+    excerpt: "We reuse of already developed and well tested  modules/ functionalities, that can be imported rather than building from scratch and testing again.
+"
 ---
-Our Expertise Domain
 {% include feature_row id="platfrom_row" %}

-We cover various modules such as
+Set of modules already build in that we can reuse and improve.
 {% include feature_row id="modules_row" %}

 Technologies we use